tomjaguarpaw/H2/posts/strict-haskell.markdown

-[Augustsson raises some important points](http://augustss.blogspot.co.uk/2011/05/more-points-for-lazy-evaluation-in.html), though a lot of his examples are based on the behaviour of "error" which in my opinion is just wrong.  "error" is an effect and has no place in pure code.
+[Augustsson raises some important points](http://augustss.blogspot.co.uk/2011/05/more-points-for-lazy-evaluation-in.html), though a lot of his examples are based on the behaviour of `error` which in my opinion is just wrong.  `error` is an effect and has no place in pure code.

 ### Lazy bindings

 The "error" example is just wrong.
-The "\a -> a + expensive" example can be solved in a strict language through an explicit thunk data structures.
+The `\a -> a + expensive` example can be solved in a strict language through an explicit thunk data structures.

 ### Lazy functions

 Augustsson's charge of lazy functions is a harder one to answer.
-Again he levels the false criticism of "error", but the point still stands.
+Again he levels the false criticism of `error`, but the point still stands.
 I think his idea of using {exp} for a thunk that when called evaluates exp is a good one.